havrak/raspberry-pi-pca9685/README.md

-# PCA9685 library for Raspberry Pi3
+# PCA9685 library using WiringPi

 This library is a fork of [PCA9685 library made by vanvught](https://github.com/vanvught/rpidmx512/tree/master/lib-pca9685).
-I have just rewritten read/write functions to call those in WiringPi.
-Since using WiringPi and bcm2835 at the same time has lead to collision in timeing.

-This library has all the servo functionality the original had.
-I didn't bother to deal with LED support.
+I have just changed it slightly to interface with i2c via WiringPi library and not directly with chip on rpi boards.

-Since second half of 2021 wiringPi is no longer in standart repositories.
+As of second half of 2021 wiringPi is no longer maintained and in standart repositories.
 If you wish to use this library please use the [unofficial fork](https://github.com/WiringPi/WiringPi).